SteelCompendium/data-gen/Ancestries/Orc.md

 ### Relentless

-When a creature deals damage to you that leaves you dying, you can make a free strike against any creature.
+When a creature deals damage to you that leaves you dying, you can make a [[Free Strike|free strike]] against any creature.
 If the creature is reduced to 0 Stamina by your attack, you can spend a Recovery.